jacobobryant/biff/slate/source/index.html.md

 (def event-handler #(api % (:?data %)))
 ```

-Biff provides a helper function for initializing the web socket connection on the frontend:
+Biff provides a helper function for initializing the web socket connection on the front end:

 ```clojure
 (defonce system (atom {}))